JulianPaoloThiry/tsw/Hotbar/readme.txt

 when you try to activate a shortcut.

 Problem: I want to use something other than ALT and SHIFT.
-Solution: Reassign the "Save Video (Mov)" and "Save Video (Quicktime)" controls to the keys you want to use.
+Solution: Reassign the "Exit game" and "Camp to login" controls to the keys you want to use.
 Be sure to check that no other controls are assigned to combinations of your chosen keys and the targeting keys.

 Problem: I'm trying to use two items, one after the other, but the second one is targeting a team member instead.